buy/twitter-redux/README.md

 ### Additional:
 - [x] Advanced UI
 - [x] Reuse home timeline controller and added it as a subview when rendering profile page
+- [x] Reuse home timeline view and controller for mentions view
 - [x] Menu button on each content view, handled in hamburger view controller via NSNotificationCenter

 ### Video Walkthrough